-[Source: PLOS One, full page: (LINK).
+[Source: Science, full page: (LINK).
 Abstract, edited.]

-Keywords: SARS-CoV-2; COVID-19.
+Keywords: SARS-CoV-2; COVID-19; Immunopathology; Immunology.